graz-sh/graz/CONTRIBUTING.md

 Thanks for showing interest to contribute to `graz` <3

-The following is a set of guidelines for contributing to graz, which are hosted in the [Strangelove Ventures Organization](https://github.com/strangelove-ventures) on GitHub.
+The following is a set of guidelines for contributing to graz, which are hosted in the [Graz Organization](https://github.com/graz-sh) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct